 On Wednesday, Trooper Clifford Lee Thomas, a crash reconstructionist for the Virginia State Police, testified that Fields had accelerated to a maximum of 28 mph before crashing into a Toyota Camry.

-The impact caused the Camry to go from zero to 17 mph in 150 milliseconds.
+The impact caused the Camry to go from zero to 17 mph in 150 milliseconds, Thomas said.

 Charlottesville Police Detective Steven Young and Calhoun’s girlfriend, Sarah Bolstad, also testified before the court took a lunch break.